-This is a very practical course with a large emphasis on pupils gaining valuable skills in creating Digital Media Applications.
+This is a very practical course with a large emphasis on pupils gaining valuable skills in creating Digital Media solutions.
 It will also give them the opportunity to gain knowledge and understanding of different methods of editing and integrating digital media elements.

-The activities will be mainly hands-on, improving existing knowledge and acquiring a new range of skills working with web design software as well as sound, video and still editing applications in practical project work.
+The activities will be mainly hands-on, improving existing knowledge and acquiring a new range of skills working with sound, video and still editing applications in practical project work.
 This will involve pupils learning how to plan a media project from initial ideas to finished product using techniques such as storyboarding and will give them experience in working to project deadlines.

 Each unit has a practical assignment.
 This will involve using a range of skills to capture and edit media elements to meet a specification.
 This will be done in class over a number of weeks.
 It will involve some planning and an evaluation of progress against success criteria.
 Credit will be given for each unit successfully completed, and the overall award credited when a pass in all three units has been achieved.
 The Audio unit at Level 6 has a written component which must be passed in order to gain the unit award.
+All three units at Level 6 has a written component which must be passed in order to gain the unit award.